hungpham2017/mcu/docs/source/index.rst

 Welcome to mcu's documentation!
 ===============================
-A package for post periodic wave function and crystallography analysis.
+A package for periodic wavefunction and crystallography analysis.
+**mcu** is designed to support large scale analysis and topological descriptions for periodic wavefunction.

 A quick look
 ------------